madelinezL/Data-Science-General-Notes/Tableau.md

   - Drag the aimensions and measures to the worksheet
   - Are able to tell some info based on the consolidated table

+* Tableau data types
+  - Dimensions: fields that contain qualitative and descriptive values, such as names, IDs, dates, or geographic data
+  - Measures: fields that contain quantitative values that can be aggregated using functions, such as sum and avg

+* Approaches related to data
+  - Create hierarchy
+  - Group folder

 ### Tableau Topics
 * How to calculate the field
   - Analysis, calculate field